buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.

-The Shitcoin Society is the ultimate platform for your next tokenization project.
-We offer full-stack web and app development services, directly integrated with our [token launch platform](https://www.shitcoinsociety.com).
+Here at the Shitcoin Society we offer full-stack web and app development services for tokenization projects, directly integrated with our [trading platform](https://www.shitcoinsociety.com).
 Utilizing our API you can easily create custom experiences for token holders and investors.

 ### List your project